 At the same time, the storytelling itself changes.
 Mystery gradually turns into action.
 Suggestion turns into explanation.
 Suspense turns into spectacle.

 That shift fundamentally changes the series.
-Evil is no longer something unknown, but something man made.
+Evil is no longer something unknown, but something man made, or at least something man has chosen to shape by embracing an alien force.
 The mystery is no longer open, but resolved.
 For me, this takes away much of the power of the Upside Down.
 Why does everything need a human cause?
 Why cannot a monster simply remain a monster?
 Why must a foreign world always be fully understood?

 Strong characters, weaker core

-To be fair, the characters continue to work well even in later seasons.
-They grow up, evolve, and face more complex emotional challenges.
+To be fair, character development continues to work well in Stranger Things, even in the later seasons.
+The characters grow up, evolve, and face more complex emotional challenges.
 Friendships change, relationships become strained, and loss feels real.
 This part of the series remains convincing and often genuinely moving.

 The Magic of the Unknown